ClearPath

 One person makes themselves available to be questioned—but with a crucial difference:

-the questioner is also questioned.
+the questioner can also be questioned.

 This reciprocal inquiry allows: